-5.33 Operators have a responsibility along with the driver and proprietor to ensure that the vehicles utilised are clean, fit for the purpose of the booking and comply with the conditions applied by this council.
-It is expected that where operators have a dedicated fleet, they have a planned maintenance programme in place for all vehicles.
+- 53.1 Operators have a responsibility along with the driver and proprietor to ensure that the vehicles utilised are clean, fit for the purpose of the booking and comply with the conditions applied by this council.
+It is expected that where operators have a dedicated fleet, they have a planned maintenance programme in place for all vehicles. - 54 Operators Sub-Contracting

-Sub-Contracting

-- 5.34 Section 55a of the Local Government (Miscellaneous Provisions) Act 1976, inserted by the Deregulation Act 2015, permits Operators licences by the council to subcontract a private hire booking to another operator licensed by the Council or to any other licensed private hire operator holding a private hire licence granted by another licensing authority. - 5.35 Regardless of which operator fulfils a booking, the operator can only dispatch a vehicle licensed by the same Council that licenses the operator and driven by a driver licensed by that same Council. - 5.36 Operators that accept a booking remain legally responsible for that booking even if they sub-contract the booking to another Operator and should record the booking as usual and note the fact that it was sub-contracted.
+- 54.1 Section 55a of the Local Government (Miscellaneous Provisions) Act 1976, inserted by the Deregulation Act 2015, permits Operators licences by the council to sub-contract a private hire booking to another operator licensed by the Council or to any other licensed private hire operator holding a private hire licence granted by another licensing authority. - 54.2 Regardless of which operator fulfils a booking, the operator can only dispatch a vehicle licensed by the same Council that licenses the operator and driven by a driver licensed by that same Council. - 54.3 Operators that accept a booking remain legally responsible for that booking even if they sub-contract the booking to another Operator and should record the booking as usual and note the fact that it was sub-contracted.

-Cross-border hiring
+55 Operators - Cross-border hiring

-- 5.37 In relation to Private Hire vehicles, the Local Government (Miscellaneous Provisions) Act 1976 permits members of the public to contact and book a private hire vehicle through any licensed Private Hire Operator regardless of the district they are licensed.
+55.1 In relation to Private Hire vehicles, the Local Government (Miscellaneous Provisions) Act 1976 permits members of the public to contact and book a private hire vehicle through any licensed Private Hire Operator regardless of the district they are licensed.
 Private Hire bookings are private contracts between the hirer and the operator and are not a matter for the Licensing Authority to regulate.
-In this regard, the Act leaves the selection of an Operator entirely to market forces and the freedom of choice to the customer. - 5.38 The Council encourages all private hire operators to include wheelchair accessible vehicles amongst their fleet.
-They must ensure that no additional costs or charges are levied by them or their drivers for conveying disabled passengers or assistance dogs.
+In this regard, the Act leaves the selection of an Operator entirely to market forces and the freedom of choice to the customer.